HaoranLiao/haoranliao.github.io/_pages/teaching.md

 Academic Service: <br>
 - Reviewed for Journals [<a href="https://orcid.org/0000-0002-6399-006X">ORCID</a>]: <br>
-Quantum Science and Technology, New Journal of Physics, Journal of Physics A: Mathematical and Theoretical, Machine Learning: Science and Technology<br>
+- Quantum Science and Technology<br>
+- New Journal of Physics<br>
+- Journal of Physics A: Mathematical and Theoretical<br>
+- Machine Learning: Science and Technology